Governance, articles of association and nomination committee

 The name of the company is Holmen Aktiebolag and it shall be situated in Stockholm.

-The object of the company is to carry on forest management, produce and sell wood products, wood pulp, paper and products made thereof, chemical products and engineering products as well as to carry on other activities associated therewith.
+The object of the company is to carry on forest management, produce and sell wood products, wood pulp, paper, energy and products made thereof, chemical products and engineering products as well as to own, hold and manage properties and to carry on other activities associated therewith.

 The Annual General Meeting has decided to set up a Nomination Committee to submit the names of candidates for election to the Board, the fee to be paid to the Board and, in relevant years, the election of auditors and the auditors’ fee.
 Pursuant to the Annual General Meeting’s decision, the Nomination Committee shall consist of the Chairman of the Board and one representative of each of the three largest shareholders on 31 August each year.